• About

 pesto ingredients on board

 I first learned how to make homemade pesto in a cooking class at Dish Cooking Studio in Toronto.
-My biz partner J and I drunkenly victoriously outbid everyone at a charity auction to win the class where founder Trish Magwood taught us how to make a simple basil, pine nut pesto – so easy and so much fresher and tastier than the oily, jarred store bought pestos.
+My biz partner J and I drunkenly victoriously outbid everyone at a charity auction to win the class where founder Trish Magwood taught us how to make a simple basil, pine nut pesto – so easy and so much fresher and tastier than the oily, jarred store-bought pestos.
 I changed the recipe cuz I like the bite of a little arugula and the brain food qualities of walnuts.

 The good news is both the meatballs and pesto recipes make more than you would need for a dinner for two so any leftovers can be frozen for the next time you need a no-effort comfort meal.
 Frozen extras = presto pesto.